 As part of the NYS Certification process, students are required to complete a minimum of 360 hours of educational based clinical experiences.
-260+ hours must be supervised field based experiences.
-Students spend 100 hours in NYC public school classrooms as part of the Multicultural Pedagogy and Inclusive Approaches to K-12 Literacy courses, and another 260+ hours in Student Teaching.
+60+ days must be supervised field based experiences.
+Students spend 100 hours in NYC public school classrooms as part of the Multicultural Pedagogy and Inclusive Approaches to K-12 Literacy courses, and 60+ days in Student Teaching.
 Additionally, students are required to complete a 40-hour minimum fieldwork experience prior to the start of student teaching.

 Foundational Clinical Experiences: Exploring Educational Settings (40 hours)